ice4prince/Cmai/README.md

   --bottomline BOTTOMLINE
                         the maximum size for subsample of background BCRs, which should no more than 1000000.
 The default is 10000
-  --continuous          swtich the mode from binary to continuous, default mode is binary.
   --rf_para             use the parameters from paras/rf_para.txt for antigen embedding.
 Default is False --gen_msa             only run generating msa and exit.
 Default is False --run_rf              skip generating msa and running RoseTTAFold.
 Default is False --skip_preprocess     skip preprocess of antigen_embedding.
 Default is False --skip_extract        skip extracting NPY for antigen embedding.
 Default is False --runEmbed            only run antigen embedding.
-Default is False --runBC               only run binding or comparing.
-Default is False --species             match the species of background BCR to the target BCR.
+Default is False --runBind             only run binding or comparing.
+Default is False --skip_check          skip check and preprocess of input data, only use when it has been done before.
+Default is
+                        False
+  --species             match the species of background BCR to the target BCR.
 NOTE: the species MUST BE specified and
                         unique in the target BCR input.
   --verbose             Enable verbose output, default is False.